 The Leadership Council of Aging Organizations (LCAO) is a coalition of 70 national non-profit organizations concerned with the well-being of older Americans and committed to representing their interests in the policy-making arena.

-We are writing to strongly encourage you to restore the nearly $500 million removed from Social Security Administration (SSA) funding in the FY 2018 Senate Appropriations Labor/Health & Human Services (Labor/HHS) bill, and at a minimum, provide the $12.457 billion requested in the President’s FY18 budget.
+We are writing to strongly encourage you to restore the nearly $500 million removed the from Social Security Administration (SSA) Limitation on Administrative Expenses (LAE) in the FY 2018 Senate Labor, Health and Human Services, Education Appropriations (Labor-HHS) bill, and at a minimum, provide the $12.457 billion in level-funding proposed in the House Labor-HHS bill and requested in the President’s FY18 budget.
 At a time when 10,000 of baby boomers turn 65 everyday, Congress must ensure the Social Security Administration is able to provide beneficiaries with high quality, timely in-person and telephone services.

 The Social Security Administration is thought of as the “face of the federal government”—with over 1,200 field offices, SSA provides services to millions of Americans annually.
 Over the past decade, Congress has been dramatically decreasing SSA’s budget, putting a strain on resources causing layoffs and field office closings.
-The proposed FY 2018 funding level for SSA must be, at a minimum, restored to the original amount, as recommended by the FY 2018 House Appropriations Labor/HHS bill, and eventually expanded to support the increased demand for services.
+The FY 2018 level for SSA LAE must be, at a minimum, spared from additional reductions, and eventually expanded to support the increased demand for services.
+As LCAO articulated in its FY18 appropriations priorities letter in June, $13.5 billion is needed to allow SSA to operate fully again.

-In October, LCAO sent you a letter concerning the low funding levels proposed by the Senate and House Appropriations Committees for several discretionary programs that serve millions of older adults and caregivers.
-We believe Congress should fully-fund these programs and the Social Security Administration.

 SSA services are guaranteed as part of the insurance premiums beneficiaries pay in the form of payroll contributions.
 By law, Social Security can only pay benefits and the related administrative costs if it has sufficient income to cover those costs.
 It has no borrowing authority.
 Consequently, it does not add a penny to the nation’s debt.
 Older Americans cannot afford any more cuts in funding to any discretionary programs or the Social Security Administration.
 We believe that Congress can and must fund important programs that ensure that older Americans are able to age with dignity, health, and independence for as long as possible, while also fully-funding the Social Security Administration to provide seniors with high-quality administrative services they have earned.